Low Cost Airfare Initiative

 - Preservation of our existing air service for the future.
 GTF flights are very full today; one more round of incentivized growth should bring larger airplanes and more flights on existing routes.
 Just like the last incentives ultimately resulted in extra Denver flights and summer mainline service to Minneapolis, the next incentive program will inspire similar growth on other routes.

-- The ability to apply for future SCASD grants to help leverage our incentive dollars.
+- The ability to apply for future SCASD grants, with their matching dollars, will help leverage our incentive dollars.

 Pledge to Support the Low Cost Airfare Initiative

-The Chamber and the Airport hope to compile incentives for 2020 service and beyond.
+The Chamber and the Airport hope to compile incentives for 2022 service and beyond.
 There are several reasons that this timing is important.
-Most of the airlines that serve Montana will be visiting in September and this will be the perfect opportunity to see if American or United would support a new SCASD air service grant proposal for a new LAX flight (Delta is not building new LAX service).
-LAX is our third largest market at GTF and is the largest market with no direct service.
-GTF received the current $350,000 SCASD grant in 2015 and 2020 will be the first year that we can apply again.
+Most of the airlines that serve all of Montana visited Great Falls this past September 2021.
+This gave them the opportunity to see Great Falls and experience several tours around our area.
+This gave them and us the perfect opportunity to discuss support on several strategic opportunities.
+To see if United would support a new SCASD air service grant proposal for a new LAX flight.
+LAX is our third largest market at GTF and is our largest market with no direct airline service.
+Our hope with American is a direct route to their Dallas/Fort Worth hub.

-Further, Frontier Airlines is again adding service to their Denver hub and we think it will be critical to make a play for the ultra-low cost carrier before they expand into Kalispell or Helena.
-Their impact on our average fare and visitor traffic was substantial.
-We hope to present incentive offers to all of the aforementioned carriers this September.
+Further, Frontier Airlines (recently announced a merger with Spirit Airlines) will be looking for new markets, specifically into Montana.
+We have an opportunity to bring this ultra-low cost carrier into Great Falls, and they have also expressed an interest in our market.
+Their impact on our average fare and visitor traffic was substantial in 2012-2015.
+We hope to present incentive offers to all of the aforementioned carriers this year.

 We ask you to continue your support of this important initiative by considering a new pledge to the Low Cost Airfare Initiative.
 Feel free to contact either Shane or John today with any questions or to make a pledge.